-Public Safety has installed Salto-locking technology in all on-campus residence halls.
-This technology allows students access to their rooms using smart-chip technology embedded in their university issued ID card.
+University Police has installed standalone lock technology in all on-campus residence halls.
+This technology allows students access to their rooms using smart-chip technology embedded in their AUID card.
 Because the doors automatically lock, this technology significantly reduces the opportunity for unauthorized access should students inadvertently leave their door unlocked.
-If a student loses his or her ID, the ID is simply deleted from the system without the need for expensive lock records and change of keys with other roommates.
-In addition, Salto locks maintain an audit trail detailing who entered the room and when.
+If a student loses his or her ID, the ID is simply deleted from the system without the need for expensive lock resources and issuance of new keys to other roommates.
+In addition, the locks maintain an audit trail detailing who entered the room and when.

-ELECTRONIC KEY BOXES FOR ENHANCED CONTROL OF TEMPORARY ISSUANCE OF KEYS apartments leased directly through AU as well as the common areas within the Berkshire Apartments are now considered on-campus housing for statistical purposes only.
+campus housing for statistical purposes only.
 AU does not own the Berkshire apartments nor is the building physically located on campus.